 I’ve written a list of 8 Tips To Excel in 21DJC in the announcement post.
 Please make sure you read them and follow them to a tee to get the best out of the challenge.

 Please Use Proper English

-Because this is a journaling challenge and there are potentially going to be long passages of text, I require the cooperation of everyone to follow Tip #6 in particular – which is on using proper capitalization, punctuation, spelling and grammar in your answers.
+Because this is a journaling challenge and there will likely be long passages of text, I require the cooperation of everyone to follow Tip #6 in particular — which is on using proper capitalization, punctuation, spelling, and grammar in your answers.

-I noticed some registrants using chat speak when signing up (e.g. “i did all d thing over and out wid ney email id”) and some registrants using full capital letters (e.g. “I LOVE THIS IDEA AND I WOULD LIKE TO SIGN UP FOR THE NOVEMBER CHALLENGE AS WELL”).
-While it’s only a small handful of registrants, it’s honestly quite painful to read such posts, and enough to ruin the experience of the challenge.
+I noticed some registrants using chat speak when signing up (e.g. “i did all d thing wid ney email id”) and some registrants using full caps (e.g. “I LOVE THIS IDEA AND I WOULD LIKE TO SIGN UP FOR THE CHALLENGE”).
+While it’s only a small handful of registrants, it’s enough to ruin the experience of the challenge for everyone.

 We’re doing this as a community, so let’s be considerate to everyone who will be reading our answers.
-Use capital letters if it’s the first letter of the sentence; small letters for the rest.
-Use proper English words that you’d find in a dictionary, not chat speak/short hands.
-Punctuate accordingly – use commas and semi colons where necessary; avoid run-on sentences.
+Use capital letters if it’s the first letter of the sentence and small letters for the rest.
+Use proper English words that you’d find in a dictionary, not chat speak.
+Punctuate accordingly: use commas and semicolons where necessary and avoid run-on sentences.
 Do a quick scan to make sure your spelling is right before you post your answers.
-Let’s make this a positive experience for everyone who’s taking part!
+Let’s make this a positive experience for everyone taking part!

-(For participants who do not comply with #6 in your answers, I’m afraid I’d have to remove your postings, for the benefit of the community.
-I seek your understanding on this – Thank you!)
+(For participants who do not comply with #6, I’m afraid I’d have to remove your posts for the benefit of the community.
+I seek your understanding on this.
+Thank you!)